-The ordinary pendulum that has a weight hanging from a thread is a classic in physics but
+The ordinary pendulum with a weight hanging from a thread is a classic in physics but

 it is a bit boring.
 The forces are easy to analyze and even though they lead to a differential equation

 d2α/dt2 ∝ sin(α) that can not be solved by elementary functions the motion is still so predictable it could put you to sleep.

 A double pendulum is more than twice as interesting.
 It moves in complex and mysterious ways and it will